 The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Please see further details here

 Clinical Medicine Insights: Oncology is an international, peer-reviewed, open access journal which publishes articles on all aspects of cancer research and treatment.
 Of particular but not exclusive interest are molecular biology; genetics; pathophysiology; epidemiology; clinical interventions; controlled trials; diagnosis and treatment of patients with cancer; therapeutics, pharmacology and drug delivery; and techniques of cancer surgery.

-The journal welcomes a wide range of article types, including original research, methodologies, case reports, reviews, perspectives, editorials and commentaries.
+The journal welcomes a wide range of article types, including original research, review, systematic review, meta-analysis, study protocols, and Letters to the Editor.
 Original research manuscripts may include laboratory, animal or human/clinical studies – all phases.
 All articles are listed on PubMed and are freely available via PubMed Central.